reinfi/zf-dependency-injection/README.md

 * Warmup cache: `php public/index.php reinfi:di cache warmup`

   Fills the cache with every injection required by a class.
+  It also fills the cache with every auto wiring dependency.

 ### Additional Notes